 About

 High-voltage rock and bubblegum pop collide in the music of Shaynie Rhoads, guitar-slinging headbanger from Oceanside, California.
-With riffs inspired by 80’s metal and a voice straight out of the teen idol movement of the 00’s, Shaynie gives rise to a unique sound that is unabashedly feminine with a rebellious, rock ‘n’ roll edge.
-She calls it “pink metal.”
+With riffs inspired by 80’s metal and a voice straight out of the teen idol movement of the 00’s, Shaynie gives rise to a unique sound that she calls “pink metal.”

 “I was always a bit of a misfit, and not the cool kind,” she tells SD Voyager Magazine.
 “I was the girl that showed up to class in blue eyeshadow and faux fur platform boots.
 I drove a crusty old car and worked at Vons so that I could buy band shirts and concert tickets.”